Brackish water TDS reduction

 There are also benefits when it comes to cleaning and maintenance.
 When an ED module needs to be cleaned, the clean-in-place (CIP) procedure involves no drop in flow rate, or water quality.
 The electrical power to the other modules is increased to compensate, maintaining the overall system treatment capacity.

-Electrodialysis modules are relatively compact and the best examples can be stacked on an ED skid with a very small footprint.
-In addition, ED ‘tunability’ offers operators a degree of flexibility in this respect.
-For a given flow rate and output quality, they can either opt to use more modules and restrict the energy consumption, or reduce the number of modules and increase the energy input.
+Electrodialysis modules are relatively compact and the best examples can be easily stacked on an ED skid with a very small footprint.
+In addition, ED ‘tunability’ offers operators (designers) a degree of flexibility in this respect.
+For a given flow rate and output quality, they can either opt to use more modules and restrict the energy consumption, or reduce the number of modules and increase the energy input according client preference.